 - No fuss

-What is an independent mortgage advisor?
+What is an independent online mortgage advisor?

 An independent mortgage advisor is clearly defined by the regulator.
 In order to market themselves as independent, the advisor must provide advice on mortgage products across the whole of the UK market in the following areas: